Hawaii travel guide, hawaii hotels, car, activities reservations

 Kauai, also known as the “Garden Isle,” is famous for its jagged green mountains, white-sand beaches and tropical landscapes.
 More than 60 Hollywood movies have been filmed here, including Jurassic Park, Outbreak, Blue Hawaii and the TV shows Fantasy Island and Gilligan’s Island.

-Not only is the Big Island the largest of all the Hawaiian Islands (it’s more then twice the size of all the other islands combined), but it’s also home to the largest contiguous ranch in the United States.
+Not only is the Big Island the largest of all the Hawaiian Islands, but it's also home to the largest contiguous ranch in the United States.
 Parker Ranch near Kamuela is 480,000 acres big.

 Ka Lae on the Big Island of Hawaii is the southernmost point in the United States.
 Visit here and you’ll notice a constant 27 knots per hour wind blowing east to west, 24 hours per day and 365 days per year.

-Kilauea volcano on the Big Island is the largest and most active volcano in the world.
+Kilauea volcano on the Big Island is one of the largest and most active volcanoes in the world.

 The Big Island’s Mauna Kea is the tallest mountain in the world when measured from its base at the ocean floor.
 It rises 13,796 feet (4,205 m) above sea level and another 17,000 feet (5,181 m) extend to its base below the ocean’s surface.